-Fellowship Bible Church is one church that meets in multiple locations.
-Our cross-campus leadership team is comprised of our lead pastor, teaching pastors, and executive pastors from each campus as well as our central services department.
+Fellowship Bible Church is one church that meets in two locations.
+Our staff Leadership Team is comprised of our Lead Pastor, Executive Pastors and several additional staff leaders who, together, represent all areas of our organization.
 This team leads our staff and organization in partnership with our elder board.

 We believe the Scripture shows that the church is to be governed by a plurality (Acts 14:23) of Spirit appointed (Acts 20:28), qualified men (1 Timothy 3:1-13) who aspire to serve the church (1 Timothy 3:1) by prayerfully caring for the church body (James 5:14), guarding against false doctrine (Acts 20:28-31), teaching the whole counsel of God (Acts 20:27; 1 Timothy 4:13), and providing willing oversight and godly leadership (1 Peter 5:1-3; 1 Timothy 5:17) that enable the church to live out her mission and values.